 - No possession of a weapon while your case is pending.

-- They may put you on a State list just for being charged – make sure you know how to timely protect your rights to avoid this.
+- They may put you on a State list just for being charged – make sure you know how to protect your rights to avoid this.

-Statutes Associated With Domestic Violence Charges
+Statutes Associated with Domestic Violence Crimes

 As used in this part 8, unless the context otherwise requires: